mishankov/logman/README.md

 ## Custom logger

 You can use `logman.NewLogger` to create custom logger.
-For example, this how to create mimic `loggers.NewDefaultLogger` using `logman.NewLogger`:
+For example, this how to mimic `loggers.NewDefaultLogger` using `logman.NewLogger`:

 ```go
 package main